pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

 - Could Have
   - The group reports should be up to date within 5 seconds (?) of the standard user's progress and should always be available to the administrative user

+## Super-Administrative User
+- Must Have
+  - Creating users must take no more than an insignificant delay to appear to the super-administrative user
+  - Invites sent out by the super-administrative user must be sent out promptly

 # Supportability